O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Experiments

-\textbf{Occupancy Cost Aggregation.} We conduct an ablation study to verify the contribution of each component within the proposed OCA.
-As shown in Tab.~\ref{tab:oca}, starting from without cost aggregation (\textbf{A}), introducing the basic cost aggregation branch (\textbf{B}) yields a clear improvement, confirming that modeling voxel–text similarity benefits open-vocabulary occupancy reasoning.
+As shown in Tab.~\ref{tab:oca}, we further validate the contribution of each component in the proposed OCA.
+Starting from the setting without cost aggregation (\textbf{A}), introducing the basic cost aggregation branch (\textbf{B}) yields a clear improvement, confirming that modeling voxel–text similarity benefits open-vocabulary occupancy reasoning.
 Further incorporating spatial aggregation (\textbf{C}) improves structural consistency among voxels, while class aggregation (\textbf{D}) effectively captures inter-class dependencies in the joint embedding space.
 Finally, integrating embedding guidance (\textbf{E}) achieves the best performance, reaching $21.16$ \emph{Novel} mIoU and $16.54$ overall mIoU.
 Notably, OCA yields significant gains, especially on novel categories, with a $+2.57$ mIoU improvement on novel classes and $+2.06$ mIoU in overall performance.
-These consistent improvements demonstrate that progressively refined cost aggregation and cross-modal guidance substantially enhance both semantic alignment accuracy and generalization to unseen novel categories.
+These consistent improvements indicate that progressively refined cost aggregation and cross-modal guidance substantially enhance both semantic alignment accuracy and generalization to unseen novel categories.